metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

  - **Note**: You can verify the permissions by selecting Role Assignments and searching for the CloudWisdom application.

-8. Return to CloudWisdom.
-Verify each field has been filled in and ensure the **Azure VM** element type is included for collection.
-Optionally, [filter VM collection] (https://docs.metricly.com/integrations/microsoft-azure/azure-filter-elements/) using tag key-value pairs.
+8. Return to CloudWisdom, verify each field has been filled in accurately, and then click the **Save** button.

-9. Click the **Save** button.

-You will see your Azure elements on the Inventory page after a few minutes.

 {{% notice info %}}
 Follow the instructions on [Guest OS Diagnostic Metrics] (https://docs.metricly.com/integrations/microsoft-azure/azure-enable-guest-os-diagnostic/) to enable guest OS diagnostic metrics on your VMs.
 These metrics are required for CloudWisdom's Azure cost reports.